Causality for Tabular Data Synthesis: A High-Order Structure Causal Benchmark Framework: Introduction

+While many studies have focused on addressing practical issues~\citep{kotelnikov2023tabddpm,kim2022stasy,lee2023codi,zhang2023mixed} that are necessary steps for training synthesis models, fewer have addressed high-order information, which is crucial for complex real-world applications such as in-context prediction~\citep{zhu2023tabular,hollmann2023tabpfn} and generalization across multiple tables~\citep{wang2022transtab,zhu2023xtab}.

-One reason for the lack of studies could be the absence of a systematic evaluation of synthesis models on high-order information.
-This absence not only creates a limited and misleading impression of the performance of synthesis models, but also hinders the development and application of high-order information-aware synthesis models.
-The evaluation of tabular synthesis models is an active research area \citep{van2023beyond}.
-Currently, it is mainly based on the performance of using synthetic data for downstream tasks \citep{van2024tabular}, known as \emph{extrinsic evaluation} \citep{bommasani2021opportunities}.
-Extrinsic evaluation only provides a limited understanding of tabular synthesis models restricted by the downstream tasks.
-In contrast, \emph{intrinsic evaluation} directly evaluates the quality of synthetic data, such as the metrics defined with lower-order statistics (pair-wise correlation-based scores).
-Helpful intrinsic evaluation, especially metrics with high-order information, is difficult in the tabular domain, since it always relies on informative prior knowledge that is lack of studies in the tabular domain \citep{van2024tabular}.
+One reason for the lack of studies may be the absence of a systematic evaluation of synthesis models on high-order information.
+This absence not only creates a limited and misleading impression of the performance of synthesis models, but also impedes the development and application of high-order information-aware synthesis models.
+The evaluation of tabular synthesis models is an active research area.
+Currently, evaluations primarily focus on the performance of using synthetic data for downstream tasks, known as \emph{extrinsic evaluation}~\citep{bommasani2021opportunities}.
+Extrinsic evaluation offers a limited understanding of tabular synthesis models restricted by the downstream tasks.
+In contrast, \emph{intrinsic evaluation} directly evaluates the quality of synthetic data using metrics derived from lower-order statistics such as pairwise correlation-based scores.
+Intrinsic evaluation with high-order metrics is challenging, as it depends on informative prior knowledge that remains underexplored in the tabular domain~\citep{van2024tabular}.